Augusta commission to vote on election for new James Brown arena complex

 Usry says they plan to break ground on the new arena in May of next year .
 The Augusta Coliseum Authority will also enter into a new management agreement.

-“our management group OVG which has done a wonderful job for the past 15 year we pretty much did a continuation with the agreement we have with them now and we will becoming to negotiate with them for a new agreement should the new arena resolution past in Novemember” said Usry.
+“Our management group OVG which has done a wonderful job for the past 15 year we pretty much did a continuation with the agreement we have with them now and we will becoming to negotiate with them for a new agreement should the new arena resolution past in November,” said Usry.